iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: iBEAMS Unified Game-Theoretic Framework

-where $\mathbf{P}_{-u}(t)$ collects the powers of all other HNs.
-This utility can be interpreted as a priced, per-node SEE metric, the first term $\eta_u R_s(u,t)$ reflects the secrecy throughput benefit when HN $u$ acts as THN; the second term $c_u P_u(t)$ penalizes its power consumption; $\Xi_u(t)$ measures secrecy leakage attributed to HN $u$ and is weighted by the leakage price $\tau_t$; $J_u(t)$ captures the effective jamming contribution when $u$ operates as a JHN and is rewarded by the jamming price $\pi_t$; and $I(t)$ denotes the global information gain, and entropy reduction from sensing, shared among HNs and scaled by the entropy price $\kappa_t$.
+In general, this utility $U$, can be viewed as a cost-per-node SEE measure, incorporating the benefit of secrecy-rate, the cost of power, the penalty for leakage, the reward for jamming and the gain of information based on shared sensing.
 In this way, the leader’s prices $(\pi_t,\tau_t,\kappa_t)$ implement the “Secrecy–Energy–Entropy-aware pricing’’ mechanism from the iBEAMS contributions, embedding ISAC BS priorities directly into follower payoffs. \paragraph*{Feasible Action Sets and Coupling Constraints} Each HN’s power decision is constrained by both local hardware limits and network-wide coupling conditions.
 These constraints can be expressed as